Thursday, March 5, 2026

 Pastoral Prayer and Lord’s Prayer

-Gathered together, we say aloud the prayer Your son taught us saying...Our Father who art in heaven, Hallowed be Thy name.
-Thy kingdom come.
-Thy will be done, on earth as it is in heaven.
-Give us this day our daily bread.
-Forgive us our debts as we forgive our debtors.
+Gather us as one people, Lord, blessed for a purpose, happy to serve as we now join in one voice praying…Our Father who art in heaven.
+Hallowed be Thy name.
+Thy kingdom come, Thy will be done on earth as it is in heaven.
+Give us this day, our daily bread and forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
-For Thine is the kingdom, and the power, and the glory, forever.
+For thine is the kingdom, and the power, and the glory, forever.
 AMEN.

 Scripture Reading(s):